Lectures on Holomorphic Curves in Symplectic and Contact Geometry: Compatible and tame almost complex structures

+\begin{exercise} The following is a converse of sorts to Theorem~\ref{thm:contractible}, but is much easier.
+Given a smooth vector bundle $E \to M$, define the space of \defin{symplectic vector bundle structures} $\Omega(E)$ as the space of smoothly varying nondegenerate skew-symmetric bilinear $2$-forms $\omega$ on the fibers of~$E$, and assign to this space the natural $\Cinftyloc$-topology.
+Show that on any complex vector bundle $(E,J)$, the spaces

+are each nonempty convex subsets of vector spaces and are thus contractible. \textsl{Hint: To show nonemptiness, choose a Hermitian metric and consider its imaginary part.} \end{exercise}

+Before proving the theorem, let us give some initial indications of the role that tameness plays in the theory of $J$-holomorphic curves.
+We will usually assume $(E,\omega) := (TM,\omega)$ for some symplectic manifold $(M,\omega)$, and in this case use the notation

-Most simple examples of almost complex structures one can write down on symplectic manifolds are compatible: e.g.~this is true for the standard structure $i = J_0$ on the standard $(\RR^{2n},\omega_0)$, and for any complex structure compatible with the canonical orientation on a symplectic surface.
-Since every almost complex structure looks like the standard one at a point in appropriate coordinates, it is easy to see that every $J$ is \emph{locally} tamed by some symplectic structure: namely, if $J \in \jJ(B^{2n})$ with $J(0) = i$, then~$J$ is tamed by~$\omega_0$ on $B_\epsilon^{2n}$ for sufficiently small $\epsilon > 0$ since tameness is an open condition.
+Most simple examples of almost complex structures one can write down on symplectic manifolds are compatible: e.g.~this is true for the standard (integrable) complex structures on $(\CC^n = \RR^{2n},\omega\std)$ and $(\CC P^n,\omega\std)$, and for any complex structure compatible with the canonical orientation on a $2$-dimensional symplectic manifold.
+Since every almost complex structure looks like the standard one at a point in appropriate coordinates, it is easy to see that every $J$ is \emph{locally} tamed by some symplectic structure: namely, if $J$ is any almost complex structure on a neighborhood of the origin in $\RR^{2n}$ with $J(0) = i$, then $J$ is tamed by~$\omega\std$ on a possibly smaller neighborhood of~$0$, since tameness is an open condition.